 What is a fixed energy tariff and how does it work?

-A fixed energy deal allows you to pay a set price for your gas and electricity.
-The fixed price includes a fixed kWh charge for a unit of gas and electricity as well as a fixed daily standing charge (an amount paid daily no matter how much energy you use).
+A fixed price energy deal allows you to pay a set price for your gas and electricity.
+The price includes a fixed kWh charge for a unit of gas and electricity as well as a fixed daily standing charge (an amount paid daily no matter how much energy you use).
 Fixed-price energy deals usually last for a year, however, some suppliers allow you to lock in the price for longer.
 Most people choose to fix their electricity and gas prices with the same supplier, often referred to as a 'dual fuel' energy deal, however, customers are free to opt for different suppliers should they wish.
-Those who opt to pay by direct debit will usually receive a slightly discounted rate, meaning those that pay on receipt of the bill or via a prepayment meter will usually pay a little more.
+Those who opt to pay by direct debit will usually receive a slightly discounted rate, meaning those who pay on receipt of the bill or via a prepayment meter will usually pay a little more.

 Things to consider before fixing your energy tariff